-- Use confidential information for any personal benefit or profit - Disclose confidential information to anyone outside of the charity - Replicate or change confidential documents or files without Departmental Heads permission - Use insecure or personal devices for viewing confidential information - When no longer working for the charity the individual is obliged to return any confidential files or information.
+- Use confidential information for any personal benefit or profit - Disclose confidential information to anyone outside of the charity - Replicate or change confidential documents or files without Departmental Heads permission - Breach Life's Bring Your own Device Policy by using insecure personal devices - When no longer working for the charity the individual is required to return any confidential files or information

 1. A Data Processor Agreement is in place with all external organisations (Data Processors) who are in receipt of personal data under the terms of this Policy: (tick to confirm) $\Box $ 2.
-The relevant Privacy Notices under this Policy have been published in an appropriate manner: (tick to confirm) $\Box $ 3.
-The person(s) responsible for data protection covered by this policy are: Liz Lloyd (date)01/12/18(date) 4.
-As the above named person I confirm that this Policy complies with the General Data Protection Regulations 2018 Signed
+The relevant Privacy Notices under this Policy have been published in an appropriate manner: (tick to confirm) $\Box \lor$ 3.
+The person(s) responsible for data protection covered by this policy are: Liz Lloyd (date) (date) 4.
+As the above-named person, I confirm that this Policy complies with the General Data Protection Regulations 2018 Signed